SlicewOw/webSPELL_NG/README.md

 webSPELL is a free Content Management System (CMS), which is available for free at www.webSPELL.org.
 The following information should should help you getting started and will give you a first impression of the functionality.

+webSPELL NextGeneration is a fork of webSPELL NOR.

 ### 1. License